Oral Surgery Redwood City, CA

 Lastly, our Redwood City patients receive oral surgery for cosmetic reasons.
 Primarily, this is to replace missing teeth with dental implants.
 An implant is the most secure and durable solution for tooth loss, because it is the only solution that replaces the root in addition to the tooth.
-To do so, Dr. Roy implants a titanium post under the gums and secures it to the jaw bone.
-Titanium is used because it is a strong metal that the body treats like natural matter.
+To do so, we implant a titanium post under the gums and secures it to the jaw bone.
+Titanium is a strong metal that the body treats like natural matter.
 As a result, the implant and jaw bone will fuse together through the process of osseointegration.
 This takes a few months, but once complete, a new root system is developed, and when the new tooth is attached, it will be as secure as a natural one.
-To learn more about this process, call 650-200-1178 and schedule an appointment with our 94062 dental office.
+To learn more about this process, call 650-200-1178 and schedule an appointment with our dental office.

 Is oral surgery used with orthodontics?